donthireddylokeshreddy/assignment2-lokeshreddy/README.md

 | maryvilly | northwest missouri state university | 8 hours |
 | kensas | museums | 2 hours |
 | californiya | tricking | 4 hours |
+ # lokesh quotes
+ ---
+ >dont work like a rock work like a clock. *--lokeshreddy*

+ >What matters in life is not what happens to you but what you remember and how you remember it.*--jaya*